Use caution to avoid contact with contamination and follow rules regarding flood debris removal.

 Illegal Dumping

-Flood debris should not be placed on roadsides as it will not be collected.
+Flood debris should not be placed on roadsides, as it will not be collected.
 Placing debris on the roadside may be considered illegal dumping, which is subject to penalty.
-To report illegal dumping, contact the Boulder County Sheriff’s Office at 303-441-4444.
+Contact the Boulder County Sheriff’s Office at 303-441-4444 to report illegal dumping.

 Woody/Vegetative Material

-There are several locations throughout Boulder County that accept yard waste at reduced rates.
+Several locations throughout Boulder County accept yard waste at reduced rates.
 Visit the Yard Waste Drop-Off website for more information.

 Open Burning of Flood Debris

-The Boulder County Sheriff’s Office is asking residents to use caution before burning vegetative flood debris.
+The Boulder County Sheriff’s Office asks residents to be cautious before burning vegetative flood debris.
 Burning of flood debris can be a health hazard, and the smoke can impact air quality.
 Much of the flood debris is illegal to burn without a permit.
-For example, it is illegal to burn material that is wet or full of soil, construction debris, and/or trash.
+For example, it is unlawful to burn material that is wet or full of soil, construction debris, and/or trash.
 A permit is required to burn clean, dry tree branches that are less than 6 inches in diameter.
 To apply for a permit and to learn more, visit the Burn Permit website.

 Hazardous Material